kevintpeng/Learn-Something-Every-Day/Languages/C++.md

 delete p; // will persist until explicitly deleted
 ```
 ### Templates
 C++ *templates* are the C++ language mechanism that can be used to implement *generic* functions and classes.
 Templates are expanded at compile-time.
 Vector<int> is an example where vector the defined container for any generic type.
+The Standard Template Library (STL) provides containers, algorithms, iterators and enables functional programming.

 #### Function Template
 ```C++